tripthilohit/workMarket/README.md

-# workMarket
+# WorkMarket

 <b> What is Nightwatch?</b>

-Nightwatch is an automated testing framework for web applications and websites, written in Node.js and using the W3C WebDriver API (formerly Selenium WebDriver.
+Nightwatch is an automated testing framework for web applications and websites, written in Node.js and using the W3C WebDriver API (formerly Selenium WebDriver).

 It is a complete browser (End-to-End) testing solution which aims to simplify the process of setting up Continuous Integration and writing automated tests.
 Nightwatch can also be used for writing Node.js unit tests.